JamFox/quartz.jamfox.dev/content/Life, Psychology, Philosophy/How to Live.md

 ### Eat the frog

-Build a framework for your productivity.
-The first coping mechanism in this framework should be to eat the frog, which means to do the least pleasant or hardest task first.
+To eat the frog means to do the least pleasant or hardest task first.
 Don't let it loom over you while you do other easy things on your task list like laundry or shopping.

 Do the hardest thing first and feel as the weight rolls off your feathers.